Spine | Advanced Orthopaedic Specialists | Fayetteville, AR | Rogers, AR

 Surgery

 Surgery is an option if all other treatments fail to effectively treat your pain or if there is a dangerous diagnosis that is identified that requires immediate surgical intervention.
-Dr. Hagan and his team are dedicated to identifying your pain generator, improving your symptoms, and getting you back to functional goals!
+Here at AOS, we strive to manage patients nonoperatively if possible.
+However, if surgery is indicated, our goal is to offer procedures that are as minimally invasive as possible.
+These range from endoscopic surgeries for herniated discs, minimally invasive decompressions and fusions, and disc replacements.
+Drs.
+St.Clair and Hagan, and their team, are dedicated to identifying your pain generator, improving your symptoms, and getting you back to functional goals!

 MILD Procedure